Retention marketing | Guides

 Maybe it’s a subscription model, maybe they have to make a certain number or bulk of purchases, or they could be an extremely important account and you just invite them to make them feel special.

-Being part of this exclusive community should come with bonuses that aren’t available elsewhere, which could take the form of discounts, priority customer service, invitations to exclusive events, and more, just so long as your customers feel like they’re getting something no else does by being a member of this community.
+Being part of this exclusive community should come with bonuses that aren’t available elsewhere.
+Discounts, priority customer service, invitations to exclusive events, are a great place to start to ensure your customers feel like they’re getting something special just being a member of your community.

 Tools and technologies for retention marketing